Confused about what’s going on in Basra? So is pretty much everyone.

 Saeed Ammar, a government employee, said he was standing near policemen in the Huriya neighborhood on Tuesday morning when he was approached by Mahdi Army members. âThey told me not to stand near checkpoints.
 They said, âWe are waiting for the word from Moktada Sadr to attack the checkpoints â it may come at any moment.â â

-: "we call on all Iraqis to show restraint, throughout Iraq, as a first step.
+So far, though, Sadr has only responded by calling for a nationwide civil disobedience campaign.
+His statement: “we call on all Iraqis to show restraint, throughout Iraq, as a first step.
 If the government does not respect the demands of the masses, then the second step will be disobedience in Baghdad and the rest of the provinces.”
 The cease fire is still in effect.